 What is a central heating ETS system?

-During peak demand events, the system is programmed to stop powering the electric elements and the house is heated by the accumulated heat in the bricks.
+During peak demand events, the system is programmed to stop powering the electric elements and the house is heated by the heat accumulated in the bricks.

 Image of an electric thermal storage system with the following components: